-Pharmacology is the classic discipline for studying cellular signaling.
 Biochemistry, on the other hand, emphasizes traditionally the molecular characterization of cell components and their metabolism.
 No other biomedical discipline but pharmacology comprises a comparable variety of conceptual and technical approaches toward an understanding of molecular and physiological processes.
-Modern molecular biology, protein biochemistry, immunology, cell biology, genetics, electrophysiology, and morphology are well represented in the Molecular and Cellular Pharmacology program.
+Modern molecular biology, protein biochemistry, immunology, cell biology, genetics, electrophysiology, and morphology are well represented in the Molecular and Cellular Pharmacology Training Program.
 Students will be instructed thoroughly in these fields as well as in the unique principles of pharmacology.

 One major objective of the program is to teach the students a fundamental understanding of the molecular basis of signal transducing systems and their regulation.